git-tfs/git-tfs/doc/commands/init-branch.md

                                  (TFS 2008 only!
 And required!!) ex: $/Repository/ProjectParentBranch -u, --username=VALUE       TFS username
       -p, --password=VALUE       TFS password
+      -a, --authors=VALUE        Path to an Authors file to map TFS users to Git users
+          --ignore-regex=VALUE   a regex of files to ignore --except-regex=VALUE   a regex of exceptions to ingore-regex --nofetch              Create the new TFS remote but don't fetch any changesets

 ## Examples

 Suppose you have on TFS: